-The Bank also maintains a presence on the web through www.fimbank.com, which includes an informative and comprehensive 'Investor Relations' section that contains, amongst other things, all Company Announcements, Annual General Meeting information, regulated information and press releases.
+The Bank also maintains a presence on the web through www.fimbank.com, which includes an informative and comprehensive "Investor Relations" section that contains, amongst other things, all Company Announcements, Annual General Meeting information and regulated information.

 The "FIMBank Financial Instruments Internal Code of Dealing" which has been drawn up in accordance with the requirements of the Listing Rules contains dealings restriction guidelines and reporting procedures to be observed by Directors, Management and Staff when dealing, or prospecting to deal, in the Bank's equity securities.
 Directors and Employees are also notified by the Company Secretary of their obligations to observe the restricted 'time-windows' accompanying the publication of half yearly and annual financial results during which no dealings in the Bank's equity securities are allowed.